-Procedure: Legal Assistance

-1. Do asylum seekers have access to free legal assistance at first instance in practice?

-Yes With difficulty No

-Does free legal assistance cover: Representation in interview

-□ Legal advice □ Le

-2. Do asylum seekers have access to free legal assistance on appeal against a negative decision

-in practice? ☐ Yes ☐ With difficulty ☐ No

-Does free legal assistance cover Representation in courts

-- ☐ Legal advice
+1. rocedure: Legal Assistance legal assistance at first instance in practice?
+Yes With difficulty No Does free legal assistance cover: Representation in interview Legal advice 2. in practice? egal assistance on appeal against a negative decisio Yes With difficulty No 'n Does free legal assistance cover Representation in courts Legal advice

 Free legal assistance is available to asylum seekers as part of the state funded scheme of free legal aid in restricted areas of legal practice for people who do not have sufficient resources.
-Although the Immigration Rules provide that asylum seekers shall be allowed 'an effective opportunity' to obtain legal advice, 52 access to this is not guaranteed.
+Although the Immigration Rules provide that asylum seekers shall be allowed 'an effective opportunity' to obtain legal advice, 65 access to this is not guaranteed.
+Statistics on applications for legal aid at first instance were not made available by the Home Office in response to parliamentary questions.
+66

 Legal aid is available for appeals, subject to a means test and in England and Wales a merits test, and availability of a representative.
+This means some appellants appear unrepresented.67

 Few asylum seekers obtain advice before their screening interview.
-In the cases where they do, giving full instructions with an interpreter is not publicly funded, since the maximum that the solicitor can claim for work done before screening is £100 (€139) including disbursements.
+In the cases where they do, giving full instructions with an interpreter is not publicly funded, since the maximum that the solicitor can claim for work done before screening is £100 (€115) including disbursements.